webplatform/docs/tutorials/canvas_notearsgame/index.md

    canvas.fillText("Sup Bro!", textX, textY);
  }

-Now that you've got some text moving around on the screen, you're halfway to having a real game.
-Just tighten up the controls, improve the gameplay, touch up the graphics...OK, maybe 1/7th of the way to having a real game, but the good news is that there's much more to the tutorial.
+Now that you've created a canvas and added text that moves around on the screen, you're halfway to having a real game.
+Just tighten up the controls, improve the gameplay, touch up the graphics...OK, you're maybe 1/7th of the way to having a real game, but the good news is: there's much more to this tutorial.

 ==Creating the player==

 Create an object to hold the player data and be responsible for things like drawing.
-Here we create a player object using a simple object literal to hold all the info.

  var player = {
    color: "#00A",